anandsagan/UdacityRoboND2/writeup_template.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+We have to first extract the positions and orientation for each joint using the URDF file provided, `kr210.urdf.xacro`.
 Shown below is a sketch of the KUKA arms joints and links, and relevant parameters for the Modified DH parameter table where:

-![alt text][dhpic]

 **Link Length**:a(i-1) = Z(i-1) to Z(i) along to X(i-1) axis
 **Link Offset**:d(i) = X(i-1) to X(i) along Z(i) axis
 **Link Twist**: alpha(i-1) = twist from Z(i-1) to Z(i) measured about X(i-1) axis
 **Joint Angle**: theta(i) = angle from X(i-1) to X(i) measured about Z(i) axis

+![alt text][dhpic]

 **Modified DH Parameter Table**